 I am engaged in post-secondary teaching in a variety of contexts.
 First, I have and continue to teach courses designed for preservice and inservice teachers.
 For many years I taught undergraduate science teaching methods courses for prospective elementary, middle, and secondary science teachers.
 In the fall semester of 2013, I had the opportunity to develop and lead an instructional team for a new elementary science methods course, Teaching and Learning in the Biological Sciences, offered as part of the revised UI undergrad elementary teacher education program.
 In summer of 2013, I taught a 3-day block seminar for 25 prospective primary teachers at the University of Augsburg.
 I have also taught graduate-level courses for teachers in professional development programs associated with the NE WETS, WELS2, PIESC3 and RAES projects.
 A primary goal of these courses has been to promote teachers’ learning about effective, student-centered science instruction and student learning, disciplinary knowledge of science, and to translate both into classroom practice.
-Most recently, I developed and taught a new course, NRES 898 Teaching and Learning about Water Systems, to K-12 science teachers in Nebraska.
+More recently, I have developed and taught new courses, NRES 898 Teaching and Learning about Water Systems and SCIL 800 Experiential Learning in Food, Energy, & Water II, to K-12 science teachers in Nebraska.

 Second, I teach undergraduate STEM courses at UNL as part of Science Literacy efforts and the CASNR Food, Energy, & Water in Society minor.
 Starting in spring, 2017, I have served as instructor for SCIL/AECN/ENVR/GEOG/NRES 109 Water in Society, a new, interdisciplinary, introductory-level water science course for both STEM majors and non-majors.
 The course is designed to equip students, or tomorrow’s global citizens, with the skills and abilities necessary to effectively navigate water-related issues at the intersection of STEM and everyday life.
 This course is the foundation of the WELL project.
 Between 2014-2016 I contributed to collaborative efforts to revise the SCIL 101 Science and Decision-Making for a Complex World course as an instructor for one large section.
 The course focuses on reasoning and decision-making about agriculture and natural resource-related issues and is designed around four modules, each focusing on a challenging socioscientific issue (biofuels, water resource use, etc.).
 In two semesters I worked with 5 graduate student learning assistants to serve over 130 students, primarily CASNR freshman.